 Do not leave the vehicle when the engine is running.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
-To be (Continued)

-sure the vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to P (Park).
-See Shifting Into Park ⇔ 193 and Driving Characteristics and Towing Tips ⇔ 232.
+To be sure the vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to P (Park).
+See Shifting Into Park \Rightarrow 195 and Driving Characteristics and Towing Tips \Rightarrow 235.

 Make sure the shift lever is fully in P (Park) before starting the engine.
 The vehicle has an automatic transmission shift lock control system.
 With the ignition on, fully apply the regular brake, then press the button on the shift lever before shifting from P (Park).
 If you cannot shift out of P (Park), ease pressure on the shift lever, then push the shift lever all the way into P (Park) as you maintain brake application.
-Then press the shift lever into another gear.
-See Shifting out of Park $\Rightarrow$ 194.
+Then press the shift lever button and move the shift lever into another gear.
+See Shifting out of Park \Rightarrow 196.

-R : Use this gear to back up.
+R: Use this gear to back up.